Meet the Governors

 Governors’ Mission Statement – St Raphael’s Catholic Primary School

-We will dedicate ourselves to supporting the school to deliver the aims of the Governing Body within a framework of trust, respect and shared values.
+We will dedicate ourselves to supporting the school to deliver the aims of the Governing Board within a framework of trust, respect and shared values.
 We will support and contribute to the school to secure its mission and sustain its ethos as a Catholic School.
 Our actions will be rooted in the best interests of the school and its pupils, and we will explain our decisions openly and honestly to staff, parents, pupils and anyone in the wider community.

 We will provide the necessary resources to enable the pupils within our school to learn about our world and religion and become useful and productive members of the community.
 This will be achieved through appropriate allocation of school funds, recruitment of dedicated staff who are encouraged to learn and grow within the school, and continuing reviews of pupil progress against the high standards expected of all our pupils.